hungryc8rpillar/doc-update-tool/README.md

 ## Future Improvements

+-   **Multi-user support with authentication:** Add user registration, login, and role-based permissions.
--   **Database Integration**: Replace the JSON file storage with a proper database (e.g., PostgreSQL) for better scalability and management of updates.
+-   **Database integration:** Migrate from file-based storage to a scalable database (e.g., PostgreSQL) for reliability and performance.
+-   **Advanced AI features:** Integrate vector databases and more sophisticated retrieval-augmented generation (RAG) for better semantic search and context.
+-   **Background processing:** Support large documentation sets and long-running tasks with background jobs.
+-   **Comprehensive testing:** Implement unit, integration, and end-to-end tests for both backend and frontend.
+-   **Production deployment:** Add scripts and configuration for robust, secure, and scalable deployment.
--   **Embedding Caching**: Cache documentation embeddings to reduce latency and API costs on subsequent queries.
+-   **Embedding caching:** Cache documentation embeddings to reduce latency and API costs on subsequent queries.
+-   **Support for more documentation formats:** Enable updates to Markdown and other formats, not just JSON.
--   **User Authentication**: Add a user login system to track who made which changes.
+-   **User attribution and audit trails:** Track who made which changes for accountability.
--   **CI/CD Pipeline**: Implement a continuous integration and deployment pipeline to automate testing and deployment to a cloud environment.
+-   **CI/CD pipeline:** Automate testing and deployment to cloud environments.
--   **Support for More Formats**: Allow direct updates to Markdown (`.md`) files instead of just scraped JSON representations.

 ---